 Find the Right Location

-Ideally, you want to break this news in a private, quiet space.
+Ideally, you want to break the news to your partner in a private, quiet space.
 Don’t have the conversation in a crowded restaurant or even at home when the kids are in the next room.
-Benjamin Valencia II, a partner and certified family law specialist at Meyer, Olson, Lowy and Meyers suggests that, if the couple is in therapy, the therapist’s office might be a good location.
+Benjamin Valencia II, a partner, and certified family law specialist at Meyer, Olson, Lowy, and Meyers suggests that, if the couple is in therapy, the therapist’s office might be a good location.
 “In this way, both parties can feel safe and free to ask questions and/or gain an understanding of what the other party is thinking without erupting into an argument,” he says.
-“Further, the therapist can help create healthy boundaries moving forward which can prove invaluable when the going gets tough.”
+“Further, the therapist can help create healthy boundaries moving forward, which can prove invaluable when the going gets tough.”

 Acknowledge Your Mutual Unhappiness

 Even if a divorce is more one-sided, chances are that neither party in the marriage is particularly thrilled about the way things have been going.
 With this in mind, it’s wise to open the conversation by laying the cards on the tabled.
 “I usually will suggest that they start the conversation with a statement such as ‘As you know, I have not been happy in the marriage for a long time.
 I also think you have not been happy either,” says New York divorce lawyer Jacqueline Newman, author of the Soon to Be Ex series of books.
 “If the other person can acknowledge that he or she is also unhappy, it makes it an easier conversation to have as it is not so one-sided.”